LewisCM14/allotment/docs/docs/deployment.md

 ## Deployments Requirements

-The application is to priorities the ability to vertically scale over horizontally in order to retain the ability to efficiently deploy to private and/or dedicated severs if desired in the future.
+The application is to prioritize the ability to vertically scale over horizontally in order to retain the ability to efficiently deploy to private and/or dedicated servers if desired in the future.
 However, the initial method of deploying the system to production is to be one that is robust and repeatable, allowing for a seamless CI/CD experience to a cloud based environment that offers managed PostgreSQL.
 Affording the application the ability to scale in user base and application reach.

 <u>**Requirements:**</u>